A Politician’s Promise in November 1919 which came to nothing – plus ca change!

-Does reading the Hornsey Journal extract from November 1919 give you a feeling of déjà vu?
+Reading the Hornsey Journal extract from November 1919 may give you a feeling of déjà vu.
 Not only was the fervent promise to get a tube to Muswell Hill within three years not kept, an underground line to this north London suburb never materialised.
 Why did William Kennedy Jones, Conservative and Unionist MP for Hornsey at the time, make such an extravagant promise to his constituents?
 What were the issues?

 What types of transport existed already?

 For much of the 19th century life for the few residents of Muswell Hill was conducted at a sedate pace.
 The owners of the large houses in extensive grounds either rode on horseback to their place of business in the City or were conveyed there by horse-drawn carriage.

 Muswell Hill’s air of exclusivity was to disappear rapidly at the end of the 19th century when, within a year or two, the large properties were sold to James Edmondson and W J Collins, large-scale builders with ambitious plans to turn Muswell Hill into a respectable residential suburb.
 Gentlemen of property moved out and the middle classes moved in.